 Can I Change My Address on My Medicare Card

 Medicare utilizes the names and address that were registered in your Social Security file.
-To change your address, visit the social security website and change it online.
+To change your address, log into your social security account and change it online.
 Your Medicare ID card is the most critical form of identification you should carry at all times.
 You’ll be required to present your card to receive any services covered by Medicare.

 Does Every Retirement Beneficiary Receive Automatic Enrollment in Medicare